 Both Monstera Deliciosa and Borsigiana fall under the same family.
 As a result, their growing requirements are quite similar.
 Below mentioned are some plant care tips.

 No worries!
 Though you might encounter the difficulties when learning how to care such an plant as a new plant caring starter, we got the most popular plant lover quotes that can partner with you and you are going to succeed in plant care and grow.

 Besides this plant, we also make a full care guide on how to care for Monstera standleyana.

 Monstera Borsigiana Soil

 Both the Monstera plants require well-draining soil and a potting mix to grow healthily.
-These plants prefer soil that does not infiltrate at a fast or a slow pace but a medium rate.
+Like monstera dubia, these plants prefer soil that does not infiltrate at a fast or a slow pace but a medium rate.
 However, a plant with high organic content will help the plant to flourish.

 Monstera Borsigiana root rot

 Make sure to plant the Monstera in a container with a diameter of two or four inches larger than the root ball.
 Plant the Monstera as soon as you notice its roots extending around the sides to reduce the chances of root bounding.
 Also, make sure not to use large pots as they can compromise the health of the plant.

 Monstera Borsigiana Light